Ball State University

 Frequently Asked Questions about Ball State University

-How difficult is it to get into Ball State University?
+How much does it cost to attend Ball State University?

-Ball State University has an admission rate of 85.5%, indicating it is not highly selective.
+Ball State University has an acceptance rate of 85.5%.

 What is the graduation rate at Ball State University?